Najibullah Zazi: Adis Medunjanin and Zarein Ahmedzay

 On January 7, 2010, the FBI also arrested two of his high school classmates from Queens, Adis Medunjanin and Zarein Ahmedzay, who had traveled with him to Pakistan in 2008.
 They were held without bail.
 Both Medunjanin and Ahmedzay were indicted for receiving military-type training from al-Qaeda.

 Medunjanin is a Bosnian immigrant who came to the U.S. in 1994, was naturalized in 2002, and lived in Flushing, Queens.
 He played on his high school football team and graduated from Queens College with a degree in economics in June 2009.
 He worked as a building manager at a property management company.
 On January 7, 2010, while police were executing a search warrant at Medunjanin's residence, he left his apartment and attempted to turn his car into a weapon of terror and become a martyr.
 Moments before crashing into the rear of another car on the Whitestone Expressway and fleeing on foot, Medunjanin called 9-1-1, identified himself and left his message of martyrdom, during which he invoked the name of Allah, shouting an al-Qaeda slogan: "We love death more than you love your life."!"—a refrain al-Qaeda trainers used to inspire recruits to commit murder and suicide.
 He reportedly told authorities he trained with Zazi in the al-Qaeda camp in Waziristan, Pakistan.
 He reportedly discussed possible target locations in Manhattan, including the subway system, Grand Central Station, the New York Stock Exchange, Times Square, and movie theaters to carry out suicide bombings during the Muslim holiday of Ramadan.
 Medunjanin pleaded not guilty to charges of conspiracy to kill U.S. soldiers in Afghanistan and receiving military-style training from al-Qaeda.
 On February 25, 2010, he pleaded not guilty to additional charges of conspiracy to use weapons of mass destruction, conspiracy to commit murder in a foreign country, and providing material support to al-Qaeda.

 Conviction of Medunjanin

 On May 21, 2012, Medunjanin was found guilty of conspiring to use weapons of mass destruction, conspiring to commit murder of U.S. military personnel abroad, providing and conspiring to provide material support to al-Qaeda, receiving military training from al-Qaeda, conspiring and attempting to commit an act of terrorism transcending national boundaries, and using firearms and destructive devices in relation to these offenses.

 On November 16, 2012, United States federal judge John Gleeson sentenced him to life imprisonment.
 When asked if he had anything to say, Medunjanin responded by reciting several verses from the Quran before launching into a critique of US foreign policy.

+On October 6, 2020, Medunjanin's sentence was reduced to 95 years.